mozmeao/infra/README.md

 This repo is maintained by the [Mozilla Marketing Engineering and Operations](https://mozilla.github.io/meao/) (MozMEAO) site reliability engineers.

-## Kubernetes

-This repo contains MozMEAO's Kubernetes installation scripts.

-See [this](https://github.com/mozmar/infra/tree/master/k8s) page for more info.

 ## Tools we use

 ### Automation and infrastructure tools: